 Creating, configuring, and connecting to a broadband PPPoE connection in Windows 10 is rather easy.
 However, you do need to make the PPPoE connection manually, each time you want to access the internet.
 It is a step that many of you might prefer to skip and have their Windows 10 PCs automatically dial their PPPoE connections as soon as they log into the operating system.
 If you want to learn how to make Windows 10 PPPoE auto-connect, here is how:

-NOTE: In this guide, we assume that you have already created and configured a broadband PPPoE connection on your Windows 10 computer.
-If you did not, you might want to check this tutorial first: How To Setup And Use PPPoE Internet Connections In Windows 10.
+NOTE: We assume that you have already created and configured a broadband PPPoE connection on your Windows 10 computer.
+If you did not, you might want to read this tutorial first: How to set up and use PPPoE internet connections in Windows 10.

-In order to make your Windows 10 computer automatically dial your broadband PPPoE connection each time it starts, you will have to go through a few steps that involve setting a scheduled task:
+In order to make your Windows 10 computer automatically dial your broadband PPPoE connection each time it starts, you have to go through a few steps that involve setting a scheduled task.

-Next, you must choose when the scheduled task will be triggered.
-To make your broadband PPPoE connection dial automatically, each time you log into Windows 10, you should select the "When I log on" option.
+Next, you choose when the scheduled task is triggered.
+To make your broadband PPPoE connection dial automatically each time you log in to Windows 10, select the "When I log on" option.
 Then, press Next.

-And now comes the most important part of the schedule wizard - choosing the action to be run.
-As we want to automatically dial a broadband PPPoE connection, we must find a way to tell that to Windows 10.
-Start by choosing to "Start a program".
+Now comes a crucial part of the wizard: choosing the action to be run.
+As you want to dial a broadband PPPoE connection automatically, you must find a way to tell that to Windows 10.
+Start by choosing to "Start a program."